radical-cybertools/radical.pilot/doc/source/tutorial/index.rst

 * You can use SSH and understand how public and private keys work
 * You understand the basic concepts of distributed computing

 **You will learn how to:**

-* Install SAGA on your own machine
+* Install Sinon on your own machine
-* Write a program that runs a job locally on your machine
+* Write a program that runs a job in a local pilot on your machine
-* Use the same program with a different plug-in to run the job on a remote site
+* Use the same program with a different configuration to run the job on a remote site
 * Add file transfer capabilities to the program to retrieve results

 **Contents:**